 Teenage Students Choose a College Major & Career with Clarity

-At this point, students begin to have a transformation.
-At the end of the process, the student presents what they’ve learned about themselves to their parents.
+At the end of the College Flight Plan course, the student presents what they’ve learned about themselves to their parents.

 Beth Shares…